West Midlands Ambulance Service: History

 The trust was formed on 1 July 2006, following the merger of the Hereford & Worcester Ambulance Service NHS Trust, Coventry & Warwickshire Ambulance NHS Trust, and WMAS and Shropshire services.

 On 1 October 2007, the service merged with Staffordshire Ambulance Service NHS Trust.

 It became an NHS foundation trust on 1 January 2013.

 It was announced on 14 November 2018, that the West Midlands Ambulance Service NHS Foundation Trust had gone into partnership with the University of Wolverhampton to form the UK's first university-ambulance trust.
 It has since signed similar agreements with Staffordshire University, Coventry University, the University of Worcester and The University of Warwick.
-As a result, the trust has changed its name to West Midlands Ambulance Service University NHS Foundation Trust.
+As a result, the trust has changed its name to West Midlands Ambulance Service University NHS Foundation Trust (WMAS UNHSFT).

 In 2019, the trust lost the contract for patient transport in Worcestershire to a private firm, E-zec Medical Transport, which already operates the contract in Herefordshire.
 The trust said it lost out because it "refused to compromise on patient safety", and was not prepared to outbid the offer of E-Zec Medical Transport.

 The trust had a contract to run NHS 111 across most of the West Midlands from 2019 but handed it back in 2022 as NHS England was pushing for NHS 111 contracts to cover larger geographical areas.